Prince Harry says William 'screamed' at him over royal split with Meghan, in final episodes of Netflix documentary - KTVZ

 “But you have to understand that from the family’s perspectives, especially from hers, there are ways of doing things.
 And her ultimate mission and goal, responsibility, is the institution … she’s going to go on the advice that she’s given,” Harry said.

-The pair describe throughout the new episodes how, from their perspective, their position within the royal family became untenable after constant hounding from Britain’s media and repeated disregard for the couple’s wellbeing inside palace walls.
+The pair describe throughout the new episodes how, in their view, their position within the royal family became untenable after constant hounding from Britain’s media and repeated disregard for the couple’s wellbeing inside palace walls.

 “That upsets people.
 It upsets the balance.
 Because you have been led to believe that the only way that your charities can succeed and your mission can grow is if you are on the front pages of those newspapers.”